buttplugio/buttplug/spec/protocol-spec/specific.md

 ## LovenseCmd

-**Description:** Causes a toy that supports Lovense style commands to run whatever event may be related.
+**Description:** Causes a device that supports Lovense style commands to run whatever event may be related.
 More information on Lovense commands can be found in STPIHKAL.

 **Introduced In Version:** 0